ihucos/plash/README.md

 You can mount a container filesystem, export/import docker images, run containers as chrooted processes or with runc, directly add a layers o top of a containers, save containers by a cache key and much more.

 #### Security
-Plash can be used by others users without root privileges (with unionfs-fuse as dependency)
+Plash can be used by others users without root privileges (with unionfs-fuse and newuidmap as dependencies)

 #### Plashfiles
 Plashfiles are executable build files featuring optional lightweight configuration management capabilities.